Create Sustainable Systems-based Improvements

 Oct.
 8, 2019 | The James B. Henry Center for Executive Development, Lansing

 The MHA Keystone Center Patient Safety Organization (PSO) will host a Root Cause Analysis & Action (RCA²) workshop Oct.
 8 from 8 a.m. to 5 p.m. at the James B. Henry Center for Executive Development, Lansing.

 RCA² workshops are tailored to healthcare professionals who wish to increase their knowledge of the Root Cause Analysis (RCA) process.
 Training sessions will assist in the implementation of sustainable systems-based improvements within organizations.
 Participants will be given an introduction to RCA² elements and learn how to improve their own RCA process.

-The training will be administered by Jim Bagian, MD, PE, and Joe DeRosier, PE, and is based off of the National Patient Safety Foundation’s (NPSF) RCA²: Improving Root Cause Analyses and Actions to Prevent Harm guidelines.
+The event will be led by two members of the core group that developed the RCA² process: Jim Bagian, MD, PE, director, Center for Healthcare Engineering and Patient Safety, and professor, University of Michigan; and Joe DeRosier, PE, CSP, program manager, Center for Healthcare Engineering and Patient Safety.
+The training sessions are based on the National Patient Safety Foundation’s (NPSF) RCA²: Improving Root Cause Analyses and Actions to Prevent Harm guidelines.